-As a further feature, the parking meter may have a locating arrangement for independently determining the geographic location of the parking meter.
+As a further feature, the parking meter may have a geographic location of the parking meter.
 The locating arrangement may be GPS-operable.

 The parking meter device may have a management communication arrangement for communicating management information to a management system.
 For example, such management information may include malfunction details, a tampering alert, duration expiration and the location of the parking meter device.